-Members of the Committee, if they wish, will ask questions of the Clerk/Chairman of Council.
+Members of the Committee, if they wish, will ask questions of the Chief Officer/Chairman of Council.

-The Clerk/Chairman of Council and the Complainant will be offered the opportunity to make any final comments (in that order).
+The Chief Officer/Chairman of Council and the Complainant will be offered the opportunity to make any final comments (in that order).

 The Committee will then consider the complaint in private.